LukeShortCloud/rootpages/markdown/virtualization.md

 [1]

-Finally, edit the virtual machine's XML configuration to change the CPU mode to be "host-passthrough."
+Edit the virtual machine's XML configuration to change the CPU mode to be "host-passthrough."

 ```
 # virsh edit <VIRTUAL_MACHINE>
 <cpu mode='host-passthrough'/>
 ```

 [2]

 Reboot the virtual machine and verify that the hypervisor and the virtual machine both report the same capabiltiies and processor information.